vysakh-kv/vibe-code-hinge/CURSOR_GUIDELINES.md

 - Follow Go's idiomatic practices for backend
 - Maintain consistent naming conventions across the codebase

+### 6. Keep Context Documentation Updated

+- **CRITICAL**: Update `llm_context.txt` when making significant changes to the project
+- This file provides essential context for AI tools and new developers
+- Document new features, endpoints, tech stack changes, and other important developments
+- Accurate context documentation leads to better assistance and more efficient development

 ## Practical Guidelines for Cursor Use

 ### When Generating Code